wangbolun300/RectifyingStripPatterns/README.md

 4. the `Save Mesh` button.
 Clicking on the target mesh in the `Mesh Management` list, and save the mesh by clicking `Save Mesh`.

 Next is the basic pipeline for the usage.
-* Load files.
+#### Load files.
 Click on `ReadPlyObj`, you will be able to read a initial curve where you can start your propagation.
 If you want to read a strip (the size is $2\times n$) or a web (the size is $m\times n$), you need to first specify the parameter `vinrow` = $n$, which is the number of vertices added to the existing web in each propagation.
 Then click on `easyCheckXXX`, where `XXX` is either `AGG`, `AAG` or `GGG`.
-* Propagate.
+#### Propagate.
 For AAG, first `AAGPlanIntersect` to compute the rectifying strip, then click on `AAGAdjustInit` 3~5 times to update the propagated vertices, each clicking does one round of coordinate-decent optimization, and click on `AAGPropagate` to finish the propagation.
 For AGG, first `AGGCurve2Strip`, then 3~5 times of `AGGAdjustInit`, finally `AGGPropagate`.
 For GGG, First `GGGurve2Strip`, then `GGGPropagate`, finally `OptGGG`.
-* You can also use `DevV1` to try the first version of rectifying strips mentioned in our paper.
+Note that when you are using `easyCheckAAG` to load a strip or a web as input, you need to click on `Calibrate` before `AAGPlanIntersect`.

+The parameters `AggPar1`~`AggPar5` are for slightly changing the first strip constructed by loading an initial curve using `ReadPlyObj`.
+Please read the code to understand how these 5 parameters work.
+#### optimize.
+* To load a reference curve for AGG, use `ReadRefCurve`.
+If you have loaded a curve as the initialization, you can also apply rigid transformations to the reference curve by playing with the parameters `CurveAngle` and `CurveRotate`, and use `TransRotateAGG` to apply the transformations.
+The final curve can be saved using `SaveTransRotate`.
+If the reference curve is too sparse, you can use `upsampleCurve` and `smoothCurve` to increase the density before saving the curve.
+* `ChooseDiag`.
+The first thing is to choose which diagonal is the third family before global optimization.
+The different diagonals are due to specifying $P_i$ and $P_{i-1}$ propagate vertex $P_{i+n}$ or vertex $P_{i-1+n}$.
+The former corresponds to `D0`, and the later corresponds to `D1`.
+Unfortunatelly, our propagation algorithms don't provide selection from the two diagonals: for GGG, we provide `D0`, and for AGG and AAG, we provide `D1`.
+Please choose the correct diagonal before global optimization.
+You can plot the diagonals on the quad mesh using `DrawDiags`.
+We believe that it won't be hard for the developers to complete the selection of diagonals, since the changes are minor.
+* By default, the shape approximate the first curve.
+If you loaded a strip or a web, and you want to approximate the first strip of it, please check the box `ApproStrip`
+* Run optimization by clicking `OptAAG`, `OptAGG` or `OptGGG`, and check the printed information in the terminal to check the quality.
+### Interactive Design
+* Isometric deformation.
+1. Load a web using `vinrow` and `easyCheckIso`.
+2. Choose the web, hold number key "2", and use the left button of the mouse to choose a vertex.
+3. Hold number key "5", select a position using the left button of the mouse.
+4. run optimization by `OptIso`.
+Note that approximation to the chosen point and the first curve / strip use the same weight `\lambda_{appro}`.
+If you want to cancel the approximation to the first strip while keeping approximating to the selected point, please  go into the cpp files change the code.
+* Steering the guide curve for AGG.
+First, select a point on the curve using `selectCurvePtID` and `selectCurvePt`.
+Then hold the number key "5", select a position using the left button of the mouse.
+After clicking on `EditCurve`, you will see the optimized curve.
+You can save it by `SaveEditedCurve`.
+* Interactive design of AAG and AGG and GGG is similar to the isometric deformation, but with different loading and optimization buttons.

-## Some more info
+## Some Test Data
-* There are more buttons for visualizing the level sets for AAG and the optimization errors, getting the statistics for timing, optimizing triangle meshes, designing curves with constant slope, etc. For most of the buttons you can understand them easily by their names.
-If you are not sure what the button does, please read our code!
-* It requires some technique and experience to get high-quality, visually pleasing results.
-In the data folder, there are some data for you to test.
+We provide one initial curve such that you can test propagation with loading polylines.
+We provide one AAG, one AGG (along with the guide curve) and one GGG for you to test the propagation and optimizaiton algorithms.